maelh/hxd-plugin-framework/Implementation guidelines.md

 The syntax is as follows:
 `{s:<StrVarName>(Param0, Param1, Param2, ...)}`
 Similar to formatting of strings with printf/Format functions, the {s:...} pattern will be replaced by the translated/localized string.
-Parameter (ParamX) act like %s in formatting strings.
+Parameters (ParamX) act like %s in formatting strings.
 More specifically, parameters are position dependent/indexed, so, for example, Param0 will act like %0:s.

 Parameters are always given as strings, delimited by double quotes (").
 If the parameter should contain a double quote itself, it has to be escaped by writing it twice, i.e., to escape " write "".